AdrianaCaraeni/SimulatedParrallelProcessing/README.txt

     ./simulated_parallel_processing
     ```

+## 📄 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📬 Contact
 Feel free to reach out via [LinkedIn](https://linkedin.com/in/adriana-caraeni)

 ---

 Made with ❤️ and 🖥️ by Adriana